VIVA Switzerland

 VIVA Schweiz was a TV channel which timeshared with Nickelodeon Switzerland and featured music videos and quizzes.
-It launched on 6 September 2000.
+It launched on 6 September 1999 as SWIZZ.
 The channel served German-speaking regions in Switzerland.
 It closed on 31 December 2018, along with all other Viva-branded channels.

 Timesharing with Comedy Central

-From 8 September 2014 VIVA aired between 6 am and 5 pm, with Comedy Central Switzerland taking up evening and late night.
+From 8 September 2014 VIVA aired between 6am and 5pm, with Comedy Central Switzerland taking up evening and late night.
 Until October 2014 there was a simulcast broadcast of the program of Comedy Central on the shared frequency with Nickelodeon (9 pm to 5.30 am) and on the VIVA-frequency (5 pm to 6 am).